min2ha/ukwa-site/content/target/39502/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Vikki Howells on Facebook (Labour candidate for Cynon Valley)

 Vikki Howells is the Labour candidate for Cynon Valley at the 2016 National Assembly for Wales elections.